Read on for a brief overview of the tungsten investment landscape, from supply and demand dynamics to how to invest.

 The critical metal tungsten was discovered in Sweden in the 18th century, and since then has found myriad uses across diverse industries.
 About two-thirds of tungsten is used to make cemented carbide, while mill products and chemicals account for the rest.

-Even so, analysts remain hopeful that a recovery in tungsten prices is coming in 2017.
+Analysts remain hopeful that a production increase in Vietnam and the opening of a new mine in the UK will favorably affect the tungsten price trend.
 That optimism has left investors wondering whether tungsten investment is a good idea.
 Read on for a brief overview of tungsten supply and demand dynamics and how to begin investing.

 Tungsten investment: Supply and demand

 Tungsten is mined all over the world, though China leads the way in production.
-In 2016, it produced 71,000 MT of the metal, far ahead of Vietnam, the world’s second-largest tungsten producer.
+In 2018, it produced 67,000 metric tons of the metal, far ahead of Vietnam, the world’s second-largest tungsten producer.
 Russia, Bolivia and Austria are also top producers of tungsten.

-Typically tungsten deposits are found near orogenic belts, which are areas where tectonic plates have collided to form mountains.
-These belts run through the Far East, the Asiatic part of Russia, the east coast of Australia, the Alpine belt and the Rocky and Andes mountains.
+Typically, tungsten deposits are found near orogenic belts, which are areas where tectonic plates have collided to form mountains.
+These belts run through East Asia, the Asiatic part of Russia, the east coast of Australia, the Alpine belt and the Rocky and Andes mountains.

-In addition to being the world’s top tungsten producer, China is also the top consumer of the metal.
-Roskill says that when both primary and secondary tungsten use are taken into account, the Asian nation accounted for just under 50 percent of global tungsten demand in 2015.
-The EU is next in terms of tungsten consumption, followed by the US and Japan.
-Other users outside of these areas accounted for just under 10 percent of all tungsten consumption in 2015.
+In addition to being the world’s top tungsten producer, China is also the top consumer of the metal in the global market.
+Roskill says that when both primary and secondary tungsten use are considered, the Asian nation accounted for more than 55 percent of global tungsten demand in 2017.
+The EU is next in terms of tungsten consumption, followed by the US, Japan and Russia.

 As mentioned, tungsten has a variety of uses, though most of it goes toward the production of cemented carbide.
-Cemented carbide tools are used in the aerospace, automotive and construction industries, as well as in oil and mineral exploration and mining.
+Cemented carbide tools are used in the aerospace, automotive and construction industries, as well as in oil, mineral exploration and mining.